 - Commission Free ETFs.
 As an extension to using a low cost brokerage, if you are considering an index investing strategy with a low cost portfolio, going with a discount broker that offers commission free ETFs will save a bundle on regular trading commission fees.
 When evaluating a discount broker, make sure to look at other features like USD registered accounts, no annual fees, and low trading commissions.
 Here is my list of the top discount brokers that offer commission free ETFs

 - Accumulate Cash.
 If you have a small amount to invest with every month, why not accumulate the cash so that you can make a larger purchase.
 This would help reduce transactions which in turn reduces trading costs.
 For me, I use the 1% trading rule.
 That is, the purchase commission should never be more than 1% of the total transaction cost.

 - SPP/DRIP.
-Another strategy for smaller sums of money is to join the Stock Purchase Plan (SPP) of companies that you like (if they offer them).
+Another strategy for smaller sums of money is to join the Stock Purchase Plan (SPP) or Dividend Re-Investment Plan (DRIP) of companies that you like (if they offer them).
 If the company offers SPP, you can purchase small quantities of stock on a regular basis with little or no transaction fees.
-Most of the blue chip dividend payers in Canada offer a SPP plan.
+Most of the blue chip dividend payers in Canada offer a SPP/DRIP plan.

 - Invest in low cost mutual funds instead.
-Personally, if someone is just starting out with only small amounts to invest, I recommend that they start with low cost mutual funds.
-The reason is that mutual funds allow small amounts to be invested on a periodic basis with no extra fees (besides their MER).
-They can also provide much greater diversification that purchasing small amounts of a single stock.
+Before commission free ETFs were offered, the go to choice for investing small amounts per month was to use low cost mutual funds.
+While still a decent choice (we still have our RESPs with index mutual funds), mutual funds also allow small amounts to be invested on a periodic basis with no extra fees (besides their MER).
+They can also provide much greater diversification than purchasing small amounts of a single stock.
 If you’re looking for a place to start your mutual fund research, the TD e-Series is a good bet.